Moussa-Mikhail/thesis_code/README.md

 ```

 This is the docstring of simulation.main which can be seen at any time by using "help(simulation.main)" or "help(main)" in Python.

+With the exception of plotting conserved quantities, the application has all the features of simulation.py and is the recommended way to use this code.